wertig0n/linum_lab6/README.md

-# Labb 6
+# Lab 6

 Lab 6 in "Linux som Utvecklingsmiljö" (linum), group 148

 ## License

-Standard copyright, e.g. NOT PERMISSIVE
+BSD License

 ## How to Git